 Apart from Sunday, when the museum at the Vatican remains closed, it is as good a day as any to visit Saint Peter’s Basilica and the Vatican Museum.
 But no matter what day you visit, the Vatican will still have a massive crowd shuffling on every inch of its floor, owing to the city being Rome’s most popular tourist attraction.
 Plan your day solely for the Vatican to be able to see both the Basilica where Michelangelo’s pieta is and the Museum where his historic Sistine Chapel is.
 Coming to the Vatican is worth every cent spent.
 We chose to give private tour guides a miss and instead tuned into the audio guide (available with your tickets) to hear the chapel and the museum’s glorious history.
 This alone took up the first half of our day as there was a long waiting.
 Finally, it was time for the Basilica.

-Third and final day in Rome was reserved for our epicurean souls.
-Rome is a gastronomical paradise, and it would be a sin to not taste some of the amazing delicacies available here.
-From Fiori di Zucca (fried zucchini flower), Roman artichokes, thin-crust pizzas to a variety of pastas!
+The third and final day in Rome was reserved for our epicurean souls.
+Rome is a gastronomical paradise, and Sit would be a sin to not taste some of the amazing delicacies available here.
+From Fiori di Zucca (fried zucchini flower), Roman artichokes, and thin-crust pizzas to a variety of pasta!
 You must try

 a bit of each.
 With our stomachs full of gluttonous meals and our hearts full of love, our fernweh in Italy had now come to an end.
 I still long to taste the unmistakable flavours of Italy (that one cannot replicate in any other country as much as they try), taste vino in Tuscany, see more cultural and historical landmarks such as the Leaning Tower of Pisa, and cruise along the Amalfi Coast.
 This summer love affair had been too short an escapade, and since I intend to go steady with my love for Italy, I already have my next itinerary for the south side resting on my bedside.